zkemail/docusaurus/docs/account-recovery/module-sdk-guide.md

 keywords: [email recovery setup, Safe integration, guardian configuration, account recovery, module installation, ERC-7579, smart account setup, recovery module, web3 security, account protection, ModuleSDK]
 ---

+[ModuleSDK](https://docs.rhinestone.wtf/module-sdk) is a TypeScript library for using ERC7579 smart account modules.
+It allows you to install and uninstall modules for any ERC7579-compatible account, interact with said modules using dedicated utilities, and can be used with existing SDKs such as permissionless.js, Biconomy, ZeroDev and more.

 You can see the full implementation used in this guide [here](https://github.com/zkemail/email-recovery-example-scripts).

 <details>